abdiyaB/Keswa/README.md

 # Keswa
 charity and fundraising app

-<H3>Web application that provide easier ways to donate clothes for the people in need,that contains: </H3>
+### Web application that provide easier ways to donate clothes for the people in need,that contains:

 <ul>
   <li>delivering donors clothes to cherity</li>